delb-xml/delb-py/docs/design.rst

 - Serializations of documents are UTF-8 encoded by default and always start with an XML declaration.
-- Comment, CDATA and Processing Instruction nodes are not accessible (for now), but are retained and appear in serializations; unless you **[DANGER ZONE]** manipulate the tree (and you want that often).
-Depending on your actions you might encounter no alterations or a complete loss of these nodes within the root node.
+- Comment and processing instruction nodes are shadowed by default, see :func:`lxml_domesque.altered_default_filters` on how to make them accessible.
-  As the implementation will evolve for a while, there are no recommendations to last. **[/DANGER ZONE]** It is *guaranteed*, however, that processing instructions and comments that appear before the root node in the stream are always persist for a :class:`Document` instance and its clones.
+- CDATA and Processing Instruction nodes are not accessible at all, but are retained and appear in serializations; unless you **[DANGER ZONE]** manipulate the tree (and you want that often).
+Depending on your actions you might encounter no alterations or a complete loss of these nodes within the root node. **[/DANGER ZONE]**

 If you need to apply bad practices anyway, you can fall back to tinker with the lxml objects that are bound to :attr:`TagNode._etree_obj`.